simbo1905/no-framework-pickler/BACKWARDS_COMPATIBILITY.md

-# Backwards Compatibility for Records and Enums in Framework Pickler
+# Backwards Compatibility in Framework Pickler

+## Project Overview

 When `DISABLED` which is our default model to make the feature opt-in: